ANDREW WARING ASSOCIATES MENU

 Find out more

-Scott joined us earlier this year, bringing with him over 30 years of industry experience and a strong track record in civil engineering leadership and project delivery.
-He recently spent the past seven years leading a team of 11 engineers at a prominent civil engineering firm and working closely with many other departments to deliver large projects.
+Scott joined AWA in early 2025, bringing over 30 years of civil engineering experience and a proven record in leadership and project delivery.
+For the past seven years, he led a team of 11 engineers at a leading civil engineering firm, collaborating across multiple departments to successfully deliver major projects.

 Find out more